top of page

 Richard Sykes

-PRESS RELEASE Lancaster, CA – The City of Lancaster invites the community to celebrate Earth Day on Saturday, April 11, with a variety of family-friendly activities focused on sustainability, conservation and community pride.
+PRESS RELEASE Edited: Changed the date of event to reflect the revised schedule.
+Event is on May 30.
+Lancaster, CA – The City of Lancaster invites the community to celebrate Earth Day on Saturday, May 30, with a variety of family-friendly activities focused on sustainability, conservation and community pride.
 This year’s Earth Day celebration reflects Lancaster’s ongoing commitment to environmental stewardship and the idea that small actions can make a meaningful difference.
-From hands-on volunteer opportunities to recycling efforts and educational activities

 PRESS RELEASE